Ohio Sales Tax Exemptions

 Tax-exempt organizations can buy otherwise taxable goods without paying sales tax.
 These include churches, governmental entities, nonprofits, and educators, among others.
 You can also take advantage of Ohio sales tax exemptions if you are buying farming or fishing equipment.
-The state also exempts motor racing vehicles and related equipment and repairs from OH sales tax.
+The state also exempts motor racing vehicles and related equipment and repairs from Ohio sales tax.
 Wholesale sales, of course, are also tax exempt in Ohio.

 Casual sales are another category of Ohio sales tax exemptions.
 This exemption applies to people who aren’t in the business of retail sales but might sell something every once in awhile.
 So if you sell your sofa on Craigslist and don’t charge sales tax, you’re good.
 Ohio has your back.

 The other category of Ohio sales tax exemptions covers goods that are always nontaxable no matter who is buying them.
 This includes groceries, refundable deposits on bottles and cans, and newspapers (remember those?).